 Cycling to work is great for your health and well-being, but that doesn’t mean you have to do it every day.
 In fact, sometimes it’s safer not to, especially during snowstorms or extreme winds.
 If you don’t fancy cycling through a downpour, don’t.
 Having the odd day off and sticking to more moderate weather is a great way to make sure you don’t fall out of love with cycling.

 However, if you do decide to brave the rainy days, make sure you invest in a good-quality waterproof jacket and bag at a minimum.
 That way, you won’t have to spend your entire workday soaked through!

 Choose a scenic route

 If you can, try and find a route to work that’s a little more scenic than main roads and traffic.
 Even if it takes a little bit longer, it will feel worth it as you’re cycling through trees instead of cars.
 Aside from making your commute more enjoyable, having a scenic ride to work is also a huge mood lifter.
 Nothing beats the Monday-morning blues better than a beautiful, sunny cycle to the office – even if it’s just a five-minute detour through your local park, or down a particularly nice side street.

 Give yourself plenty of time

 Whether you’re on your bike or in the car, commuting is always more stressful when you’re rushing.
 Leave plenty of time for your journey to go at your own pace, take in the scenery, and maybe even grab a coffee.
 Not only will this make cycling to work more enjoyable, but also a lot safer – you won’t be distracted by checking your watch and racing round corners.

 Your perfect city bike

 Looking to cycle to work?
-Designed to help you speed through the city, the new Propaganda bike could be your answer to urban cycling.
+Designed to help you speed through the city, the new Propaganda single speed bike could be your answer to urban cycling.
 With a blend of classic vibes and modern styling, it looks as good as it feels.
 Simply hop on, start pedalling, and navigate the city streets with total ease.